jvs/sourcer/README.md

 assert result == [12, -34, {'56': 78, 'foo': None}]
 ```

-This example how Sourcer lets you define what you want, and then get on with
-your life.
-This example parses something remarkably close to JSON with just
-10 lines of actual code (ignoring all my chatty comments).

 ### Using Classes

-This is a short example to show how you can define classes within your grammars.

-Classes let you define the kinds of objects that you want to get back when you
+Classes let you define the types of objects in your parse tree.
-parse something.

 ```python
 from sourcer import Grammar